Ed White (astronaut): Omega Speedmaster "Ed White"

 The Omega Speedmaster wristwatch reference 105.003 has come to be known as the "Ed White" as this reference was worn by White during his spacewalk.
 The Speedmaster remains the only watch qualified by NASA for EVA use.

 In media

 White was played by Steven Ruge in the 1995 film Apollo 13, by Chris Isaak in the 1998 HBO miniseries From the Earth to the Moon, and by Matt Lanter in the 2015 ABC TV series The Astronaut Wives Club.
 In 2018, he was portrayed by Jason Clarke in First Man.
+White's voice during the flight is used in the British band Lemon Jelly's 2003 song Space Walk.